 Housing plays an important role in child wellbeing.
-This indicator looks at the percentage of children living in households with unaffordable housing costs.
+This indicator looks at the percentage of children (aged 0-17 years) living in households with unaffordable housing costs.

 *Note: This is also a Child Poverty Related Indicator